holdex/pr-time-tracker/README.md

 3. Invite @pr-time-tracker to your organization and grant owner permissions
 4. To manage repository access, go to "Settings" -> "GitHub Apps"

+> **Important**: pr-time-tracker requires installation in a GitHub organization account to function properly.
+If installed in a personal account, the app will not process any data.
+Please ensure you install it in your organization instead.

 ## Connecting Your Organization

 To connect your organization with the Time Tracker, contact the Holdex Team to add your project's information to the [pr-time-tracker-webhooks](https://github.com/holdex/pr-time-tracker-webhooks) repository configuration: